oddbird/start-testing-preso/slides.rst

 .. note::

-   You may have been thinking, of course tests are easy to write when you're testing nice simple pure functions like that similarity function.
+   You may have been thinking, of course tests are easy to write when you're testing nice simple functions like that similarity function.

-   Here's a secret: that nice simple pure function wasn't the first version of similarity that I wrote.
+   Here's a secret: that wasn't the first version of similarity that I wrote.
 The first version looked more like this.

    Imagine writing tests for this similarity function.